cfe-lab/Kive/INSTALL.md

 Prerequisites
 -------------
-**shipyard** is a set of Django applications.
+**kive** is a set of Django applications.
 As a result, it has the following requirements:

 1. Python 2.x (version 2.7 or higher) - unfortunately we do not support Python 3.x.
 2. Django (version 1.7 or higher)